jimporter/bfg9000/README.md

 ## Why bfg9000?

-#### Already familiar
+#### Familiar syntax

 `build.bfg` files are just Python scripts with some new functions added, so you may already know how to write them; and when your build gets complicated, you can rely on the existing Python ecosystem to get you out of trouble.

-#### Build fast
+#### Fast builds

-Python may be slow, but bfg9000 gets out of the way as quickly as possible and relies on existing, mature build systems like Make and Ninja to do the heavy lifting of building your software.
+bfg9000 ensures your builds are fast by relying on existing, mature build systems like Make and Ninja to do the heavy lifting of building your software;
+often, incremental builds don't need to execute bfg9000 at all!

 #### Stay sane

 Building your code shouldn't be the hard part of developing your project.
-Above all else, bfg9000 strives to make it easy to write your build scripts.
+Above all else, bfg9000 strives to help you get your build right the *first* time.

 ## A brief example